miii/Tenta-odds/README.md

-# React skeleton with Flux
+# React skeleton using Flux
 React application skeleton using the Flux architecture